syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 ## Adding labels

-Data label can be added to a chart series by enabling **visible** property in **dataLabel** option.
-By default, labels appear at the top of the data point.
+Data label can be added to a chart series by enabling the **visible** property in the **dataLabel** option.
+By default, the labels appear at the top of the data point.

 The following code example shows how to enable data label and set its horizontal and vertical text alignment.